 This article offers a clear overview of what ASEBP covers, how to access these benefits, and what to expect throughout the process.
 If you still have questions after reading, please connect with a benefit specialist for personalized support.

-ASEBP only covers weight loss drugs approved by Health Canada including: Wegovy, Contrave, Saxenda, and Orlistat, provided you meet specific eligibility criteria.
+ASEBP only covers weight loss drugs approved by Health Canada including: Wegovy, Contrave, Saxenda, Xenical, and Zepbound, provided you meet specific eligibility criteria.

 Your reimbursement amount depends on your Extended Health Care coverage, which can be found on the back of your ASEBP ID card or by logging into My ASEBP.